EliaGorokhovsky/Fabula/README.md

 # Fabula
-A robust and dynamic quiz app for FBLA and business enthusiasts!
+A robust and dynamic quiz app for FBLA and business enthusiasts, created by Elia Gorokhovsky and Saurabh Totey!

 # Installation
 Sorry - we don't support iOS yet!